-If you're planning to visit only one national park in Vietnam, other parks, like Bach Ma near Hue, should be higher up on your list than Ba Vi.
-Nevertheless, it's a beautiful park and if you just want a quiet getaway for a day or so, it's a fine choice.
+Nevertheless, it’s a beautiful park and if you just want a quiet getaway for a day or so, it’s a fine choice.

 The main attraction at the park is the mountain itself, which rises to more than 1,200m above sea level.
 There’s a very good road leading 12km up to the summit.
 You can hike or cycle it if you like, but the rest of us mere mortals should take a car or motorbike.
 The road is narrow and twisty, but far from the worst we’ve seen on that score in Vietnam.
 If you’re doing it on a motorbike, make sure you’re an expert in negotiating first gear.

 The foliage, as you ascend the mountain, is green and pristine, and the atmosphere is serene.
 It’s worth going just for that wonderful feeling of relaxation that comes over you the higher you go.
 Many of the trees in the park are marked according to species, but only in Vietnamese.